Documentary – Motion

 This article shares a study of the natural world as represented in documentary film.
 This study has focused on the message, narrative and perspective of each film, ultimately communicating the plight of the natural world.
 Each of the following documentaries has an important story to tell, each story has a unique perspective to show, and each film has applied a part of that unique perspective within its story with some success.

-This research first considers five documentary films.
-Two of the documentaries are Netflix originals: Virunga (2014) and The Ivory Game (2016).
-Another two documentaries: Terra (2015) and Before the Flood (2016) have been licensed to Netflix.
-Terra is a film by Yann Arthus-Bertrand and Michael Pitiot, narrated by Vanessa Paradis.
+This research first considers three documentary films.
+Two are Netflix originals: Virunga (2014) and The Ivory Game (2016).
+Another: Before the Flood (2016) have been licensed to Netflix.
 Before the Flood is a film hosted and produced by Leonardo di Caprio.
-In fact, three of the first four documentaries in this study were in part produced by di Caprio.
+In fact, all three of the documentaries in this study were in part produced by di Caprio.
 In these instances, Leo has acted as a positive influence and Netflix has… The point is that Leo and Netflix are not the headline, here.
-This preface serves simply as a reflection of today — a day where celebrity thought leaders and video streaming services are who and what people look to for stories.
+This preface serves simply as a reflection of today—a day where celebrity thought leaders and video streaming services are who and what people look to for stories.
 The point is: this is when and where people are.